The Child of Heaven

 Trying to regain her composure, she took a deep breath, and managed to utter the words, “H…hi, my name is Leila, nice to meet you.
 What did you say your name was again?”

 “Kai,” he said, “My name is Kai.”

 Leila stumbled out of the bed, reaching for her dressing gown.
-“All right, Kai,” emphasizing his name, “perhaps you would like to have some breakfast now.”
-And she headed straight to the kitchen.
+“All right, Kai, perhaps you’d like to have some breakfast now.”
+She headed straight to the kitchen.

 The child followed her.